FlowingCode/backend-core/src/site/markdown/index.md

 One special thing to note is that each layer can be "connected" to the other one across physical connections, like exposing REST APIs.

-##### Three separated layers #####
+##### Three layers in separated modules #####
 This is a less strict approach than the previous one, considering only the typical three
-layers: persistence layer, services layer and presentation layer.
-Each of the backend layers are made up of contracts and implementations together.
+layers: persistence layer, services layer and presentation layer, each of those implemented in different modules.
+Each of them are made up of contracts and implementations together.
-In this case, imports of persistence technologies are possible in both the service layer and the presentation layer, but should not be used in the latter.
+In this case, everything can be configured in such a way that imports of persistence technologies are possible in the service layer, but at least not possible in the presentation layer (by excluding transitive dependencies or by making the persistence layer not to be transitive).

-##### Monolithic application #####
+##### Three layers in the same module #####
-This is the case where all of the code is in the same "code container" like a java web application (WAR file).
+This is the case where all of the code is in the same code module like a java web application (WAR file).

 Of course in this case all kinds of imports are permitted, but at least the component